palantir/global-typings-bundler/README.md

 ## Global Typings Bundler

-Converts a collection of `.d.ts` files for external modules into a single `.d.ts` file for global distribution.
+Bundles TypeScript definition files from a set of external modules into a single `.d.ts` file for distribution alongside a global browser module.

 #### Caveats